 Mile World Record: Men's and Women's Fastest Times

-Current mile world records, the 4-minute barrier history, and why Hicham El Guerrouj's 3:43.13 has stood since 1999 while Jakob Ingebrigtsen closes in.
+Current mile world records, the 4-minute barrier history, and how Josh Kerr's 3:42.66 in London ended Hicham El Guerrouj's 27-year reign.

 · 9 min read · Rankings & Data

 On a May afternoon in Oxford in 1954, Roger Bannister became the first man to run a mile in under four minutes.
-The **mile world record** has moved a long way since then - but the outdoor mark that matters most today still belongs to Hicham El Guerrouj, who ran **3:43.13** in Rome in 1999.
+The mile world record has moved a long way since then - and the outdoor mark now belongs to Josh Kerr, who ran 3:42.66 at the London Diamond League on 18 July 2026.

 Current mile world records